Waikanae Activities You Can’t Miss

 Location: Accessed via Tui Crescent.

-For a bit of culture in your life, visit the Mahara Gallery.
-The Mahara Gallery is the public art gallery for the Kapiti Coast making it a great place to experience the culture of the Kapiti area.
-There are about six different exhibitions displayed throughout the year.
-The free gallery is open Thursday to Saturday 10am-4pm and on Sundays 1pm-4pm.
+For a bit of culture in your life, visit the Toi Mahara.
+Toi Mahara is the public art gallery for the Kapiti Coast making it a great place to experience the culture of the Kapiti area.
+There are about ten different exhibitions displayed throughout the year.
+The free gallery is open Tuesday to Sunday 10am-4pm.
 For more galleries and museums in the area, check out the 7 Best Art Galleries & Museums on the Kapiti Coast.

 Location: 20 Mahara Place.

 3. Go to Waikanae Beach